pgfoster/p4-phylogenetics/INSTALL.rst

 You would also need to do that when you install it in-place for the first time, or if you make any changes to the C-language code yourself.
-If you are not sure it is needed, it's OK to do it anyway.
+If you are not sure rebuilding is needed, it's OK to do it anyway.

 Installing scqdist, the sub-cubic quartet distance module